To be or not to be productive

 The first week of April marked week three working from home and sharing tight living quarters with my daughter.
 I continue to do both with the minimal amount of success needed to keep going.
 I’m picking my battles with my off-spring.
 I’ve let her get away with calling me Ding Dong (it’s better than some of the things she’s called me over the years); I’m putting up living with her rules (even though I still pay the rent here).
 Working from home poses the biggest challenge for me.

 It may come from my original experience in working from home that first summer after my daughter was born.
-I was trying to balance work with 2am feedings and afternoon naps and found myself working a very inconsistent schedule, tacking projects at the oddest times.
+I was trying to balance work with 2am feedings and afternoon naps and found myself working a very inconsistent schedule, tackling projects at the oddest times.
 Now I just lack the ability to set parameters and boundaries to work just during work hours.
 When I don’t have some place to go, I rarely get up and get my workout done before 8am like I used to do, so I’m breaking for a run at 3pm and then find myself motivated to accomplish a task at 9pm when my daughter has cued up a movie to watch.

 We managed to stick to our plan of staying quarantined for two weeks, venturing out only for an occasional walk or run or down to the building’s laundry room so we continued to have clean underwear.
 Two weeks after returning from New Jersey, we went went shopping again…cautiously.
 I find myself fearful of going outside.
 Of encountering others.
 In the current environment, even a city on lockdown can feel crowded.

 As we can now believe with some level of certainty that we didn’t bring anything back from our trip east, I’m going home today.
-I could have gone home on Sunday, but stayed to spend my daughter’s 20 birthday with her yesterday.
+I could have gone home on Sunday, but stayed to spend my daughter’s 20th birthday with her yesterday.
 She will come up by us for the weekend and a quiet Easter celebration.
-I guess there’s more risk in being together than being a part, but we all need each other and our space too.
+I guess there’s more risk in being together than being apart, but we all need each other and our space too.
 There’s no good reason for anyone to be entirely alone.

 We’re doing the best we can in this moment.
 It’s not perfect.
 I haven’t used the time to get in the best shape of my life.
 I haven’t use the time to learn a new language, or accept any Goodreads challenge.
 I’ve averaged 9 hours sleep for the past 3 weeks (compared to 8 hours in the 3 weeks prior).
 So that’s something.
 I resist the urge to be influenced by all the advertisements, emails from every company and organization I’ve ever done business with, and posts from type-A connections, to be nothing but productive with my time right now.